GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 for Windows (7+) and macOS.

-[Origin trials][ot-what-is] allow you to try out new features and give feedback on usability, practicality, and effectiveness to us, and the web standards community.
+[Origin trials][ot-what-is] allow you to try out new features and give feedback on usability, practicality, and effectiveness to the Chrome team and the web standards community.
 For more information, see the [Origin Trials Guide for Web Developers][ot-dev-guide].